Efendo/ExecScript/README.md

 ## What is ExecScript?
 ExecScript is a C++ Dialect that's intended to make C++ look a little bit like Basic.

-## The Compiler
+## The Wrapper
-The compiler isnt really a compiler. once you start it you can pass two arguments.
-First one is the file to be "compiled" and the second one is the name of the output file.
+Once you start the ExecScript Wrapper you can pass two arguments.
+First one is the file to be wrapped and the second one is the name of the output file.
 Heres an example:
 ````
 excs file: file.excs
-compile as: output
+build as: output
 ````

 ## Requirements and notes